schalkw-gmail-com/poker/README.md

 Setup instructions
 1 - clone the repo to your local machine
-2 - run composer install from with in the folder of the local repo 3 - unit tests : php8.1 vendor/bin/phpunit --testdox
+2 - run composer install from with in the folder of the local repo 3 - to run the unit tests : php8.1 vendor/bin/phpunit --testdox 4 - start the api server: php8.1 artisan serve (go the link provided)

 Global rule set for the evaluator: